johanna-winter/capstone-project/README.md

 # Memory Wall

 Memory Wall is a web application for collecting and displaying shared memories at events.
-It allows an event organizer to create an event and invite guests to upload photos and optional messages via a shared link — without requiring accounts or logins.
+It allows an event organizer to create an event and invite guests to upload photos and optional messages via a shared link/QR Code.

-The project was built as a capstone project and focuses on a clearly scoped MVP that demonstrates full-stack development, API integration, database usage, and deployment.
+This project is currently built as a capstone project and focuses on a clearly scoped MVP that demonstrates full-stack development, API integration, database usage, and deployment.

 ---